heptarch/heptarch.github.io/_posts/2022-11-10-kernel-integral.md

 ---

-**November 10, 2022.** *I present a simple trick for doing integrals by swapping the argument a kernel acts on.*
+**November 10, 2022.** *I present a simple trick for doing integrals by swapping the argument of a kernel.*

 ## Overview
 ---